Adam Yates (footballer): Port Vale

-On 5 August 2017, Yates joined National League side Macclesfield Town on a one-month loan in order to help his return to match fitness.
+On 5 August 2017, Yates joined National League side Macclesfield Town on a one-month loan to help his return to match fitness.
 He made his debut for John Askey's "Silkmen" later that day in a 1–0 victory at Wrexham.
 He made seven appearances during his stay at Moss Rose.
 After returning to Port Vale, he collided with goalkeeper Sam Hornby during a reserve team match with former club Morecambe in November and came out with a fractured nose, cheekbones and eye sockets as well as a broken upper jaw and wrist; manager Neil Aspin said "I have never seen, on a football pitch, someone get the extent of the injuries he has got".
 He was given an extension to his contract the following month, with chairman Norman Smurthwaite saying "I felt it was our duty to support a player who had given so much service to the club".
 Yates announced his retirement as a player in March 2018, though stayed on at the club to work at the Port Vale Foundation Trust.
 At the end of the 2017–18 season he was named as Community Player of the Year and Clubman of the Year.
 After a public vote held in December 2019, he was named by The Sentinel as Port Vale's best right-back of the 2010s with 62% of the vote, ahead of James Gibbons (27%) and Ben Purkiss (11%).
-By this time he was working at the Hubb Foundation charity, ran by club chairwoman Carol Shanahan.